 Free is awesome.
-Especially when that “free” whatever is giving you extra traffic, money, rank, reputation, riches, etc. Thankfully, there are a ton of free tools in the SEO world.
+Especially when that “free” whatever is giving you extra traffic, money, rank, reputation, and sales.
+Thankfully, there are a ton of free SEO tools.
 The downside is that some of these free tools are junk.

 I want to give you a go-to collection of the top free SEO tools.
 These are intuitive, slick, effective, powerful, and — best of all — they’re absolutely free.